What it really takes to keep schools open during the omicron surge

 Ballard, in Kentucky, feels the surge "looming" and is worried that higher poverty schools like hers will be disproportionately driven into remote learning because of staff shortages.
 She says she's trying to reassure her students: "Hey, if you need me, you all have my number.
 We've gotten through this before, we're going to get through this again.
 Trust your teachers here, that we are competent enough, going into this nebulous future."

-Ballard says she wants her students to know above all, she's got their back.
+Ballard says she wants her students to know that above all, she's got their back.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.